Robust Preference for Dark Sector Interactions

 In the CF scenario, we treat DE as a fluid with a constant EoS parameter $w$.
 Lacking a fundamental Lagrangian, the interaction term is constructed phenomenologically, typically by assuming the energy transfer rate $Q$ to be proportional to either $\rho_{\mathrm{de}}$ or $\rho_{\mathrm{c}}$~\cite{Amendola:1999qq,Billyard:2000bh}.
 We consider a form of $Q$ that has been extensively studied and is favored by observational data~\cite{Li:2024qso,Li:2025muv}, given by

-Since $w$ is treated as a free constant parameter, the model is characterized by two extra free parameters, $w$ and $\beta$, compared to the $\Lambda$CDM model.
-This yields the same number of degrees of freedom as the CQ model discussed above and as the CPL parameterization of evolving DE, thus enabling a fair comparison.
+The model is characterized by two extra free parameters, $w$ and $\beta$, compared to the $\Lambda$CDM model.
 For the CF model, the parameterized functions in Eqs.~(\ref{eq:unified_dQ}) and (\ref{eq:unified_fk}) are realized by $C_1 = D_2 = Q$ and $C_2 = C_3 = D_1 = 0$.
-We employ the extended parameterized post-Friedmann (ePPF) framework to reliably calculate cosmological perturbations across the entire parameter space of IDE models~\cite{Li:2014eha}.
+We employ the extended parameterized post-Friedmann framework to reliably calculate cosmological perturbations across the entire parameter space of IDE models~\cite{Li:2014eha}.
 Additional details on the theoretical models are provided in the \textit{Supplementary Material}.

 \textit{\textbf{Results and discussion.}---} We constrain two IDE scenarios (CQ and CF) and compare them with dynamical DE (CPL) and the baseline $\Lambda$CDM model using Bayesian MCMC inference.
 Theoretical predictions for background and perturbation evolution are computed using the \texttt{IDECAMB} package~\cite{Li:2023fdk}, a modified version of \texttt{CAMB}~\cite{Lewis:1999bs} tailored for IDE scenarios.
 The parameter inference is performed with \texttt{Cobaya}~\cite{Torrado:2020dgo}.
-Our analysis combines CMB temperature and polarization measurements from Planck 2018~\cite{Efstathiou:2019mdh,Rosenberg:2022sdy}, ACT DR6~\cite{ACT:2025fju}, and SPT-3G~\cite{SPT-3G:2025bzu}, together with the joint CMB lensing spectrum~\cite{SPT-3G:2025zuh,Carron:2022eyg,ACT:2023dou,ACT:2023kun}.
+Our analysis combines CMB temperature and polarization measurements from Planck 2018~\cite{Efstathiou:2019mdh,Rosenberg:2022sdy}, ACT DR6~\cite{ACT:2025fju}, and SPT-3G~\cite{SPT-3G:2025bzu}, together with the joint CMB lensing spectrum~\cite{ACT:2025qjh,Carron:2022eyg,ACT:2023dou,ACT:2023kun}.
 We further include BAO data from DESI DR2~\cite{DESI:2025zgx} and SN measurements from PantheonPlus~\cite{Brout:2022vxf}, DESY5~\cite{DES:2024jxu}, and DES-Dovekie~\cite{DES:2025sig}.
 For additional details on datasets and analysis methodology, we refer to the \textit{Supplementary Material}.